 An applicant who has not visited the school prior to enrollment may cancel without penalty by requesting cancellation within three business days following either the regularly scheduled orientation procedures or following a tour of the school facilities and inspection of equipment where training and services are provided.
 An applicant requesting cancellation within three days after signing an enrollment agreement and making an initial payment is entitled to a refund of all monies paid by the applicant.
-An applicant requesting cancellation more than three days after signing an enrollment agreement and making an initial payment, but prior to the end of the trial period (if applicable), is entitled to a refund of all monies paid minus the application fee (\$50) and class trial period fee (\$100).
+An applicant requesting cancellation more than three days after signing an enrollment agreement and making an initial payment agreement and making an initial payment, but prior to the end of the trial period (if applicable), is entitled to a refund of all monies paid minus the application fee (\$50) and class Deposit Fee (\$100).
 Refunds will be made within 30 days.